aneoconsulting/ArmoniK/infrastructure/localhost/docs/README.kubernetes.md

 # Directory path of the object storage credentials
 export ARMONIK_OBJECT_STORAGE_CERTIFICATES_DIRECTORY=<Your directory path of the certificates for the object storage>

-# Directory path of the object storage credentials
+# Name of the object storage secret
 export ARMONIK_OBJECT_STORAGE_SECRET_NAME=<You kubernetes secret for the object storage>

 # Directory path of the queue storage credentials
 export ARMONIK_QUEUE_STORAGE_CREDENTIALS_DIRECTORY=<Your directory path of the credentials for the queue storage>

-# Directory path of the queue storage credentials
+# Name of the queue storage secret in ActiveMQ
 export ARMONIK_QUEUE_STORAGE_SECRET_NAME=<You kubernetes secret for the queue storage>

+# Name of the queue storage secret in ArmoniK components
+export ARMONIK_QUEUE_STORAGE_SECRET_NAME_FOR_ARMONIK_COMPONENTS=<You kubernetes secret for the queue storage in ArmoniK components>
 ```

 **Mandatory:** To set these environment variables, for example: